 These shelters are basic.
 Each of them is erected four metres above ground with basic toilet and basic shower room.
 Most of them are also equipped with a simple rainwater harvesting system – those without the system use water from a nearby source.
 There are literally zero amenities being placed inside the shelters but enough to protect hikers who stay the night from wild animals.
-We were told that there is a plan to bring in more amenities to facilitate hikers who need to rest there.
+We are told that there is a plan to bring in more amenities to facilitate hikers who need to rest there.

 If travellers plan to hike the trail and stay the night, bring along a sleeping bag and enough amenities to stay clean and comfortable.

 Bario is not just about hiking along the ancestral trail.
 Other activities that can be done here are village sightseeing, hiking to the waterfall, freshwater fishing trips, watching wildlife and nature, mountain biking, kayaking and boat riding, camping, farming and experiencing working in the paddy field.
-Please check the activity’s level of difficulty first before doing.
+Please check each activity’s level of difficulty first before doing.
 For event goers, there are two main events in Bario that make the destination worth visiting: Bario Trail Run (in September 2018) and Bario Food & Cultural Festival called Nukenan Festival (typically in July or August).

-There is virtually no ATM machine in Bario.
-Internet connection and telecommunication is poor.
+There is no ATM machine in Bario.
+Internet connection and telecommunication are poor.
 The Internet can be accessed at the community hall and internet centre only.
 Neither Grab or e-hailing services nor taxis or buses are available.
 Travellers need to arrange their own transportation.
 To move around, bicycles can be rented from any of the community service providers.
 Take note that Waze too does not work in Bario.
 Travellers should download offline maps via Google Map before flying to Bario.